abelosorio/pgjs/README.md

 ## 🙌 How to Contribute

-We’re just getting started—and we’d love your help.
+We're just getting started—and we'd love your help.

 ### 🛠️ To contribute: